dce/privacy-talk/privacy.md

 * Why?
   * Your email is the skeleton key to all of your other accounts _(i.e. it is important)_
-  * Google reads your GMail
+  * Google can cancel your account at any time
-  * And they can cancel your account at any time
+  * They also read all your emails
 * David recommends: [Fastmail][6] ($5/mo., $50/yr.)
   * Plus the cost of a custom domain if desired